gaku1472/ydn-api-php-samples/EN_readme.txt

 - SoapUtils.class.php      : Sample and other common process of Get operation request via LocationService.

 [download directory]
-It stores the downloaded file when you execute ReportDownloadSample, BulkDownloadSample, BulkUploadSample or AuditLogDownloadSample.
+It stores the downloaded file when you execute FeedDataSample, ReportDownloadSample, BulkDownloadSample, BulkUploadSample or AuditLogDownloadSample.

 [upload directory]
-It stores the upload file when you execute MediaSample, BulkUploadSample, FeedUploadSample or VideoSample.
+It stores the upload file when you execute FeedDataSample, MediaSample, BulkUploadSample, FeedUploadSample or VideoSample.

 --------------------------------